-We test how stable the high chairs are, to make sure any wriggly babies won't topple the high chair over.
+We test how stable the high chairs are, to make sure wriggly babies won't topple the high chair over.
 We whack each chair with an impact hammer to see if it falls over or breaks, and we throw the trays onto the floor, from one metre up, on every side, to see if any bits break off.
 We also check for any sharp edges or poor-quality finishes.

 Stokke Tripp Trapp safety

-We've seen lots of reviews and comments from parents who think that the popular Stokke Tripp Trapp is unsafe because, under certain circumstances, it's possible for a child to tip the chair over backwards.
+We've seen lots of reviews and comments from parents who think the popular Stokke Tripp Trapp is unsafe because, under certain circumstances, it's possible for a child to tip the chair over backwards.
 Reports suggest that some children are able to push against the edge of a table and force the chair to tip over.

 We have tested this model and it passed all our safety tests.
 It is possible to push over most high chairs, and manufacturers do say that children should not be left in a high chair unattended as it is unsafe.
-However, we know that this is not always practical when you've got young children and you're trying to prepare dinner and get things done.
+However, we know this is not always practical when you've got young children and you're trying to prepare dinner and get things done.

-If you're worried about your child pushing the Stokke Tripp Trapp or any other high chair over, we suggest that you place the chair with its back to a wall, which will stop it falling over completely.
+If you're worried about your child pushing the Stokke Tripp Trapp or any other high chair over, we suggest you place the chair with its back to a wall, which will stop it falling over completely.

 Can I put a newborn in a high chair?

 No, not usually.
 When your baby can sit up unaided and has control of his or her head and neck, you can start using a high chair – this is generally around six or seven months, coinciding with weaning.
-However, some multifunction high chairs include a newborn attachment, which means your baby can be next to you at the table, at the same height as the rest of the family, even if he or she can't sit up unaided yet.
+However, some multifunction high chairs include a newborn attachment, which means your baby can be next to you at the table, at the same height as the rest of the family, even if he or she can't yet sit up unaided.